2.B Sponsors: From Mobilization to Engagement

 How Canada Does It

 The Government of Canada aims to provide sponsors with at least ten working days’ notice of the refugees’ travel and arrival details.
-Canada sends a Notice of Arrival to the sponsoring group as well as the local immigration office where the refugees will resettle.
+Canada sends a Notice of Arrival to the sponsoring group as well as the local migration office where the refugees will resettle.
 The Notice of Arrival provides the date of arrival and flight details of the refugees, as well as other details including the names of sponsors, onward travel arrangements to final destinations, and any special needs (e.g., wheelchair required).

 The Notice of Arrival contains sensitive personal information that should be treated appropriately if shared with external partners (e.g. other levels of Government, third-party service providers, etc.).
 See 2.A.2(vii) for more information about Canada’s policies on sharing data between actors.